LiskArchive/lisk-legacy-docs/README.md

 git merge dev-core-1.0.0-1.1.0
 ```

-5. Tag a new documentation version using the same name as the branch.
+5. Tag the branch with the new documentation version.

 ```bash
 git tag core-1.0.0-1.1.0